greyhats13/99co-technical-test/README.md

 sudo chown -R www-data:www-data /var/www/html
 ```
 To align with the best practise, we should assign the 775 permission to the /var/www/html directory.
-In numerical mode, 775 stands for
+In numerical mode, if we map the number to the binary, 775 would stands for
 ```
 Owner:  7 - 111 - read, write, and execute
 Group:  5 - 101 - read and execute